mlswg/mls-extensions/draft-robert-mls-extensions.md

 # Introduction

-This document describes extensions to the Messaging Layer Security (MLS) protocol that are not part of the main protocol specification.
+This document describes extensions to {{mls-protocol}} that are not part of the main protocol specification.
 The protocol specification includes a set of core extensions that are likely to be useful to many applications.
 The extensions described in this document are intended to be used by applications that need to extend the MLS protocol.